ctu-vras/multirobot-calibration/README.md

 # Datasets

-All of the datasets must be structure with these fields (some of them may be voluntary):
+All of the datasets must be a Matlab structure with these fields (some of them may be voluntary):
 (unless otherwise stated, all fields have N rows, where N represent number of training/testing values)

  - point - Each value represent point in 3D space(x,y,z) and the field can be: